andrew/ultimate-awesome/README.md

 - [awesome-animation](https://github.com/Animatious/awesome-animation) - :octocat: A great list of open sourced UI Motion Library produced by Animatious Group.
 - [awesome-ai-for-science](https://github.com/ai4s-research/awesome-ai-for-science) - A curated list of awesome AI tools, libraries, papers, datasets, and frameworks that accelerate scientific discovery — from physics and chemistry to biology, materials, and beyond.
 - [awesome-machine-learning-in-compilers](https://github.com/zwang4/awesome-machine-learning-in-compilers) - Must read research papers and links to tools and datasets that are related to using machine learning for compilers and systems optimisation.
+- [awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl) - Awesome Artificial Intelligence, Machine Learning and Deep Learning as we learn it.
+Study notes and a curated list of awesome resources of such topics.
 - [Awesome-Scene-Text-Recognition](https://github.com/chongyangtao/Awesome-Scene-Text-Recognition) - A curated list of resources dedicated to scene text localization and recognition.
 - [osx-and-ios-security-awesome](https://github.com/ashishb/osx-and-ios-security-awesome) - macOS and iOS related security tools.
 - [awesome-lists](https://github.com/mthcht/awesome-lists) - Awesome Security lists for SOC/CERT/CTI.
 - [awesome-service-workers](https://github.com/TalAter/awesome-service-workers) - :nut_and_bolt: A collection of awesome resources for learning Service Workers.
-- [Awesome-PlayStation-Vita](https://github.com/MuxaJlbl4/Awesome-PlayStation-Vita) - List of awesome stuff for PlayStation Vita.
-- [awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl) - Awesome Artificial Intelligence, Machine Learning and Deep Learning as we learn it.
-Study notes and a curated list of awesome resources of such topics.
 - [awesome-economics](https://github.com/antontarasenko/awesome-economics) - A curated collection of links for economists.
 - [acu](https://github.com/trycua/acu) - A curated list of resources about AI agents for Computer Use, including research papers, projects, frameworks, and tools.
 - [awesome-neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content related to the domain.